Zia20/Project1_GeoGames/README.md

     1- Ran into a lot of problems while using the async and wait method.
 Couldn't figure out how to use the async & wait in time to create this project.
     2- Difficult to change 'age' input to integer
     3- Difficulty with get vs post method
+    4- Image - Didn't have enough time to learn to put jpg as a background 4- Timer script; couldn't make it global to insert it in four places

 Solution: Start early, next time I won't wait to start the project.
 Dive in and see what happens.